-During the Renaissance, art, design, poetry, architecture, and philosophy rapidly coalesced into new forms of cultural expression, a three dimensional dialogue encapsulated in the city Florence.
+During the Renaissance art, design, poetry, architecture and philosophy rapidly coalesced into new forms of cultural expression; a three-dimensional dialogue encapsulated in the city of Florence.

 Florence: Carved out of stone and dreams

 "The pursuit of fashioning and elevating culture, inspired generations of innovators who changed the world forever."

 During the Renaissance art, design, poetry, architecture, and philosophy rapidly coalesced into new forms of cultural expression; a three-dimensional dialogue encapsulated in the city of Florence.
 The competition was pervasive, leading to creations designed to inspire and impress rivals, patrons, and the public.
 The pursuit of fashioning and elevating culture inspired generations of innovators who changed the world forever.

 The infectious ambition of the Renaissance pushed thinkers and artists to go beyond what was possible.
 To combine disciplines, discover new inventions, to seek truth in science and the arts.
 Masters worked on lifelong pursuits, learning skills and crafts over years of study, with each new work, eclipsing past accomplishments.
 The pursuit of knowledge created transcending levels of achievement.
 Mentorships with master teachers were intensive relationships, from childhood at times, where skills and craft were passed on and learned through countless hours of practice.
 The sheer time and effort over one's lifespan allowed deep investigations and groundbreaking advancements..